James Albert Chapman, Private 1823, 1/7th Battalion, Cheshire Regiment

 Killed in action 18th October 1915 in Gallipoli, Turkey, aged 20

 Private James Chapman is buried in grave ref.
 II.
 F. 7. in Lala Baba Cemetery, Gallipoli, Turkey.
-His mother requested that a cross and the inscription “THY WILL BE DONE” should be added to his headstone.
+His mother asked for the inscription “THY WILL BE DONE” to be added to his headstone.